-You probably already know that nuts are really good for you, boasting all kinds of healthy benefits, but here’s a short list of what Emerald Glazed Nuts have going for them:
+You probably already know that nuts are really good for you (important when you’re stocking a basic healthy pantry), boasting all kinds of healthy benefits, but here’s a short list of what walnuts have going for them:

 The walnuts also make the best garnish, crumbled on top of the salad as a final flourish, bringing a delectable crunch that keeps you coming back for another taste.